ldrbmrtv/AutoKE/index.md

   <li>automated machine learning</li>
   <li>ontology learning</li>
 </ul>
-Our mission is the creation of intelligent technologies of a new generation, capable of solving more complex problems than the capabilities of modern AI allow.
+<p>Our mission is the creation of intelligent technologies of a new generation, capable of solving more complex problems than the capabilities of modern AI allow.</p>
 <hr>

 <p>Our tasks:</p>